How do I transfer a domain name to WhoGoHost?

-Before you can transfer a domain, you need the Epp code of that domain.
+Before you can transfer a domain, you need the EPP code of that domain.
 The EPP code is an authorization code that is known only by whoever has admin access to a domain.
-You may contact your current domain registrar if you don;t know what the EPP code of your domain is.
+You need to contact your current domain registrar if you don't know what the EPP code of your domain is.

-Once you have the EPP code of your domain, you may place a transfer order by visiting https://www.whogohost.com/host/cart.php?a=add&domain=transfer .
+Once you have the EPP code of your domain, you can place a transfer order by visiting https://www.whogohost.com/host/cart.php?a=add&domain=transfer .

 If your domain is a .ng domain, your domain would be transferred as soon as your order is activated.
-If your domain is a non .ng domain however (e.g. .com), an authorization email would be sent to the admin contact (that is the email address that was used as the administrative contact when the domain was registered) and hw would need to click the authorization link in that email to start the transfer process.
+If your domain is a non .ng domain however (e.g. .com), an authorization email would be sent to the admin contact (that is the email address that was used as the administrative contact when the domain was registered) and he or she will need to click the authorization link in that email to start the transfer process.
 It would generally take about 5 calendar days for the transfer to be completed.

-You may click here if you would also like to transfer your hosting account to WhoGoHost.
+Click here if you also want to transfer your hosting account to WhoGoHost.

 Why domain transfers fail